 During the first prenatal care visit, our patients are screened for syphilis, gonorrhea, chlamydia and Hepatitis B. Blood typing, blood count and a urine test are also done.
 More testing is done at specific times during the pregnancy (ultrasound at 16-18 weeks and one-hour blood sugar test for diabetes at 26-28 weeks).
 HIV testing and Neural Tube screening are also offered.
-A urine sample is provided at every clinic appointment.
+A urine sample may be needed at every clinic appointment.
 Other lab testing may be done as needed.

 Anticipated Schedule of Visits